 Education Maintenance Allowance (EMA) is administered by local authorities on behalf of the Scottish Government.

 EMA is a weekly allowance of £30.

-If you were born between 1st March 2002 and 28th February 2006 you may be eligible for an EMA
+If you were born between 1st March 2004 and 28th February 2008 you may be eligible for an EMA.

-You should apply by 30 September for the full year award (born between 1 March 2002 and 30 September 2005) and by 28 February (born between 1 October 2005 and 28 February 2006 for the half year award.
-If you do not submit your application by the dates indicated above, no back-dated payments will be made.
-In all circumstances back dated payments will not be considered for any previous term if the application process is not fully completed.
+You should apply by 30 September for the full year award (born between 1 March 2004 and 30 September 2007) and by 28 February (born between 1 October 2007 and 28 February 2008) for the half year award.
+If you do not have a fully completed application by the dates indicated above, no back-dated payments will be made.

 EMA's are assessed on:

 For 2023/24 applications, household income will be assessed on gross taxable household income for the period April 2022 to March 2023

 £0 - £24,421 (for households with 1 dependent child)